 I have a dear older patient, who makes me promise after every visit, every phone call, to stay well.
 “We need your vibrancy to remember how to be whole.”

-After working all my life to be an example of health through exercise, nutrition, and lifestyle choices, I know that my true talent is in perceiving every event in my life as a lesson.
+I’ve worked all my life to be an example of health through exercise, nutrition, and lifestyle choices.
+I know that my true talent is in perceiving every event in my life as a lesson.
 Plus a positive attitude can be seriously protective.

 Once in Seattle, I attended a detoxification seminar.
 After the morning presentations about all the toxins in our everyday environment, we were released for lunch.